FaridArbai/TapExchange/README.md

 # TapExchange
-An android app for personal information exchange over NFC
+An android app for personal information exchange over NFC and bluetooth